Close Menu

 OR

-C. A report from the doctor stating that the child has Down syndrome with the distinctive facial or other physical features and evidence demonstrating that the child is functioning at the level of a child with non-mosaic Down syndrome.
+C. A report from the doctor stating that the child has Down syndrome with the distinctive facial or other physical features and evidence that demonstrates the child is functioning at the level of a child with non-mosaic Down syndrome.

 As you can see, the listing for children is just like the listing for adults.
 Therefore, the medical evidence needed to prove you deserve benefits is also the same.
 In short, the SSA will rely on medical evidence from your doctor.
 If you have a child with Down syndrome, then have your doctor submit medical proof of the condition to the SSA.
 This will require SSA to grant your benefits.